Jimmy Bone: Return to Scotland

 Jim Clunie, and helped the side to victory in the Anglo-Scottish Cup and qualification for the UEFA Cup in the 1979–80 season.
-He moved to Hong Kong Rangers in 1981 and returned to Britain with Hearts in August 1983.
+He moved to Hong Kong Rangers in 1981 and returned to Scotland with Heart of Midlothian in August 1983.

-Bone was one of several veterans in the Hearts team and as a result the side was caustically dubbed Dad's Army.
+Bone was one of several veterans in the "Hearts" team and as a result the side was caustically dubbed Dad's Army.
 However, the recently promoted side performed above expectations, finishing fifth in the League and qualifying for European competition.
 Bone scored several important goals, including the winner as Hearts defeated derby rivals Hibernian at Tynecastle for the first time in ten years.
 The following year he notched the side's 6,000th League goal.
 He left to take up the role of player-manager at Arbroath in February 1985.

 Managerial career

-Bone stayed with Arbroath for almost two years before moving to another former club St Mirren, as Alex Smith's assistant manager in December 1986.
+Bone stayed with Arbroath for almost two years, before moving to another former club St Mirren in December 1986, as Alex Smith's assistant manager.
 The side won the Scottish Cup for the first time in 28 years that season, while maintaining a safe position in the Premier Division.
 He left the Paisley side in April 1988 following a public dispute with striker Frank McGarvey.

-After a brief stint coaching with Dundee United he returned to management with First Division Airdrie, where he stayed until 1991.
-He spent a year in charge of Zambian side Power Dynamos FC, where he won the African Cup Winners' Cup in 1991, before returning to St Mirren as manager.
-In four seasons he was unable to gain promotion with the Saints and eventually resigned in 1996.
+After a brief stint coaching with Dundee United, he returned to management with First Division Airdrie, where he won promotion to the Premier Division in 1991 before resigning.
+He then spent a year in charge of Zambian side Power Dynamos, where he won the African Cup Winners' Cup in 1991.

+Bone then returned to St Mirren as manager, but in four seasons he was unable to gain promotion with the Saints and eventually resigned in 1996.
 He spent one season as East Fife's manager before becoming assistant to Jocky Scott at Dundee.
 Dundee won the First Division under them in 1998.
 They also secured their first Dundee derby win at Dens Park since 1989 in May 2000.

-In 2000, he coached South African Premier Division side Wits University F.C. now called Bidvestt Wits.
-Bone was appointed Stenhousemuir's manager in 2001 but again his tenure lasted only one season.
+In 2000, he coached South African Premier Division side Wits University F.C. now called Bidvest Wits.
+Bone was appointed Stenhousemuir manager in September 2001, but again his tenure lasted only one season.
 He served as Alex Smith's assistant at Ross County between 2002 and 2004, before Dick Campbell made him his assistant at Partick Thistle in 2005.
 When Campbell was sacked in March 2007, Bone assumed the role of caretaker manager for the last two months of the season.
 He left Partick after their appointment of Ian McCall as manager on 25 May 2007.
 The following December he moved south of the border to assist fellow Scotsman Bobby Williamson at Chester City but left the position just two months later after a poor run of form.

+Death

+Bone died on 1 September 2025, at the age of 75.